Stably semiorthogonally indecomposable varieties: Preliminaries

 \subsection{Linearity for subcategories closed under the action}

 Let $Y$ be a scheme over the field $\k$.
 Let $\mathfrak{D}$ be a $\Perf(Y)$-linear category.
 Assume that $\mA \subset \mathfrak{D}$ is a strictly full subcategory that is closed under the action of~$\Perf(Y)$ on~$\mathfrak{D}$ in the sense of Definition~\ref{def: closed under action}.
 Then it would be reasonable to expect that~$\mA$ has the structure of a~$\Perf(Y)$-linear category on its own.
-To define it, we would need to construct some higher associativity data on $\mA$.
-The next proposition shows that this can be done in a canonical way if the subcategory is left-admissible (or right-admissible, with an analogous proof).
+We use this structure in the proof of Theorem~\ref{thm: family of nssi varieties}.
+To define the structure, we need to construct some higher associativity data on $\mA$.
+The next proposition shows that this can be done in a canonical way if the subcategory is left admissible (or right admissible, with an analogous proof).
 The result essentially follows from the definition of an action of a symmetric monoidal $\infty$-category given in \cite{higheralgebra}.
 Since we were not able to find this statement in the literature, we give a sketch of the proof.